 - Configure the network with the Web Console.
 Alternatively, you can use nmtui or nmcli. - If a network is not required for a self-hosted engine deployment or for adding a host to the Manager, configure the network in the Administration Portal after adding the host to the Manager.
-See Creating a New Logical Network in a Data Center or Cluster. - Use the following naming conventions: - VLAN devices: VLAN_NAME_TYPE_RAW_PLUS_VID_NO_PAD - VLAN interfaces: physical_device.VLAN_ID (for example, eth0.23, eth1.128, enp3s0.50) - Bond interfaces: bondnumber (for example, bond0, bond1) - VLANs on bond interfaces: bondnumber.VLAN_ID (for example, bond0.50, bond1.128) - Use network bonding.
-Networking teaming is not supported. - Use recommended bonding modes: - If the ovirtmgmt network is not used by virtual machines, the network may use any supported bonding mode. - If the ovirtmgmt network is used by virtual machines, see Which bonding modes work when used with a bridge that virtual machine guests or containers connect to?.
+See Creating a New Logical Network in a Data Center or Cluster. - Use the following naming conventions: - VLAN devices: VLAN_NAME_TYPE_RAW_PLUS_VID_NO_PAD - VLAN interfaces: physical device.VLAN ID (for example, eth0.23, eth1.128, enp3s0.50) - Bond interfaces: bondnumber (for example, bond0, bond1) - VLANs on bond interfaces: bondnumber.VLAN ID (for example, bond0.50, bond1.128) - Use network bonding.
+Networking teaming is not supported. - Use recommended bonding modes: - For the bridged network used as the virtual machine logical network (ovirtmgmt), see Which bonding modes work when used with a bridge that virtual machine guests or containers connect to?. - For any other logical network, any supported bonding mode can be used.